-One of the first World War II shooter on DS, Brothers in Arms is a third-person shooter set in WWII, you battle through various mission but the game doesn't last long and you'll soon be wishing for some multiplayer or another game mode. despite this brothers in arms is full of hollywood movie sequences, like when a panzer tanks busts through the wall of a church your hiing out in.
+One of the first World War II shooter on DS, Brothers in Arms is a third-person shooter set in WWII.
+Brothers in arms is full of Hollywood style movie sequences, like when panzer tanks busts through the wall of a church players are hiding out in.

-Missions in Brothers in Arms DS include many of the same types seen in previous WW2 shooters, such as setting charges on tanks, take on waves of enemies upon a large machine gun, or pilot a jeep or a tank to get to objectives on the map.
-All objectives are conveyed through textbox messages clearly telling you what to do next, although the game is quite linear and pretty easy to figure out.
+Missions in Brothers in Arms DS include many of the same types seen in previous WW2 shooters, such as setting charges on tanks, taking on waves of enemies upon a large machine gun, or piloting a jeep or a tank to get to objectives on the map.
+All objectives are conveyed through textbox messages clearly telling players what to do next, although the game is quite linear and pretty easy to figure out.
 The missions, however simplistic, are varied in all three campaigns.
-In Normandy you will find yourself driving jeeps and tanks through French villages, in Tunisia you will set charges and raid bunkers, and in the Ardennes you will hold the line against waves of enemy troops must be held off Nazi soldiers need to be chased down.
+In Normandy players will find themselves driving jeeps and tanks through French villages, in Tunisia charges will be set and bunkers raided.
+In Ardennes waves of enemy troops must be held off Nazi soldiers need to be chased down.

-Brothers in Arms recieved mixed reviews, and 6.0 from Gamespot, an 8.0 on IGN, and a 72 at Metacritic.
-It is widely known as being a game for someone who just really wants a third person shooter on their DS.
+Brothers in Arms received mixed reviews.
+It received a 6.0 from Gamespot, an 8.0 on IGN, and a 72 at Metacritic.